sharmaDeepti369/slate/source/index.html.md

 sub_category_ids | no | sub category selected by user
 child_category_ids | no | child category selected by user
-brand_ids | no |brand selected by user scope | yes |"buyer" if user is buyer/ "seller" if user is seller page | yes | page number for response
+brand_ids | no |brand selected by user page | yes | page number for response

 <aside class="notice">